NoRedInk/list-selection/README.md

 Create a list which may have one (but no more than one) item selected.
 You can never select an item that isn't in the list.
+Selections are optional, so this is slightly different than a zipper.

 ## Usage